guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 ## What is Continuous Integration ?
 (CI)

-**Short Version:** It is building a pipeline that will be executed in every commit at your most updated branch on git, this pipeline builds (usually using a container) the whole environment needed for the tests and execute all the tests you've coded.
+Keeping it simple, it is building a pipeline that will be executed in every commit at your most updated branch on git, this pipeline builds (usually using a container) the whole environment needed for the tests and execute all the tests you've coded.
 If all tests pass, you are happy and the changes were successful.
+In a real life scenario, you can ship your software after this step.
 If any test fail, you can fix it as soon as possible, this is better than finding out about bugs when you wrote 1000 lines of extra code relying on that buggy function.

-**Long Version:** It is basically the same as the short version, but with a lot of Management stuff added.
-Let's do it.

-When Software Engineering, Computer Programming and these things were new, the usual thing to do was to interview a client, gather all they would need in the project and develop it without much contact with each other, everything was well documented, signed and agreed by both parts, what could possibly go wrong?

-Except that everything always goes wrong.
-If you have ever worked with a client in your job or as a freelancer, you know that a lot of things changes and if the final product is 50% of the intended on the beggining of the project you are lucky.

-The way to go nowadays is to use Agile methodologies (i.e. Scrum) and deliver to the client as fast as possible, there is still the need to interview them and write down everything will be needed.
-But instead of developing away from the client, the system is divided, as much as possible, in small parts, and each part is delivered when complete, the idea is to deliver something small every week, every 2 weeks, every month, etc...

-That's where Continuous Integration kicks in.
+There is also a Management side to it.
+Software Engineering used to be all about interviewing your client and then developing the software apart from your client, doesn't take much to know that everything went wrong on this model.
+Nowadays we use Agile methodologies (i.e. Scrum) and try to deliver to the client as fast as we can.

-As deliveries are fast, also is development, commits and everything else basically.
-So you **need** a way to verify that every new feature won't change what is already there.
-Imagine your client is happy with two pieces of your product, you give to them the third piece but it breaks the other two, now you have angry clients.
+As deliveries are fast, so is development, commits and everything else basically.
+So you **need** a way to verify that every new feature won't break what is already there.
+Imagine your client is happy with two pieces of your product, you give to them the third piece but it breaks the other two, not good.

-If you have good software testing, good automated testing that covers a big part of what is already in the product, it is possible to verify if everything is working as it should be.
+If you have good and automated software testing covering an important part of your product, you are less likely to deploy something broken to your client, which is nice.

-Now it would be even better to automate the automated testing and do it once in a while or when something changes!
-Now you go back and read the short version again.

 ![No More Rubber Duck Debugging!]({{site.baseurl}}/assets/img/debugging-finn.jpg)